cilium/cilium/Documentation/operations/upgrade.rst

   ``--mtu`` agent flag or ``mtu`` option in CNI configuration.
 * Support for L7 protocol visibility using Pod annotations (``policy.cilium.io/proxy-visibility``), deprecated since v1.15, has been removed.
+* The Cilium cluster name validation cannot be bypassed anymore, both for the local and remote clusters.
+The cluster name is strictly enforced to consist of at most 32 lower case alphanumeric characters and '-', start and end with an alphanumeric character.

 Removed Options
 ~~~~~~~~~~~~~~~